-We feel less comfortable knowing what should happen the summer after freshman year to help prepare students for year two of college.
+We feel less comfortable knowing what should happen the summer after freshman year to help prepare students for Year Two of college.
 (Fewer checklists!)

 The college still cares very much about your returning students and their continued success, but as attention turns to incoming first year students, rising sophomores lose their “special” status.
 Typically they receive less communication from the school.
 This may lead to second-year students feeling a bit detached from the whole experience of college — especially over the summer.

 It's important to maintain a healthy balance — in this case, between a well-deserved break from academic pressures and using the summer months to move forward.
-Give your student time to catch up on sleep, relish some home-cooked meals, do laundry, visit with friends, binge watch a little TV... and then consider some ways to keep your student engaged and excited to begin their sophomore year.
+Give your student time to catch up on sleep, relish some home-cooked meals, do laundry, visit with friends, binge watch a little TV... and then consider some ways to keep them engaged and excited to begin their sophomore year.

-Start by reflecting on the year past.
+Start by Reflecting on the Year Past

 Suggest that your student evaluate the lessons of freshman year in order to build on them.
 Some conversation starters: